Iskandar of Johor: Assault

-In late 1992, two separate assault cases by the Sultan himself as well as his younger son, Tunku Abdul Majid Idris, on hockey coaches culminated in the stripping of immunity of rulers from prosecution.
-Both cases received considerable headlines in the local and international news which was aptly dubbed as "The Gomez Incident".
+In late 1992, two separate assault cases by the Sultan as well as his younger son, Tunku Abdul Majid Idris, on hockey coaches culminated in the stripping of immunity of rulers from prosecution.
+Both cases received considerable attention in the local and international news which was dubbed as "The Gomez Incident".
 The incident was kicked off on 10 July 1992, when Sultan Iskandar's second son, the Tunku Bendahara– Tunku Abdul Majid Idris, lost his temper during a hockey match with the Perak hockey team after Perak won the match by a penalty stroke, and assaulted the Perak goalkeeper, Mohamed Ja'afar Mohamed Vello.
 The goalkeeper later lodged a police report on 30 July.
 The incident received public attention, especially when the matter was debated in parliament.
-The incident resulted in the Malaysian Hockey Federation issuing Majid -- then second-in line to the throne after his elder brother -- a ban of five years from participating in any tournaments following investigations.
-Tunku Abdul Majid was later convicted of assault in January 1993, of which the chief justice sentenced him to a year in prison, on top of a RM 2000 fine.
+The incident resulted in the Malaysian Hockey Federation issuing Majid – then second-in line to the throne after his elder brother – a ban of five years from participating in any tournaments following investigations.
+Tunku Abdul Majid was later convicted of assault in January 1993, of which the chief justice sentenced him to a year in prison, on top of a RM 2,000 fine.
 He was released on a bail, and these charges were later dropped on grounds of immunity, which was still applicable at the time when the act was committed.

-The Sultan responded to the ban by putting pressure on the state authorities to enforce isolation of the Johor hockey teams from all national tournaments.
-In November 1992, Douglas Gomez, a coach for the Maktab Sultan Abu Bakar field hockey team, expressed his displeasure of being called to withdraw from a semi-final national hockey match by the Director of the Johor Education Department.
-The incident attracted the attention of the Sultan, who personally summoned Gomez to his palace, Istana Bukit Serene, where he was promptly reprimanded and assaulted by the Sultan.
+The Sultan responded to the ban by putting pressure on the state authorities to pull Johorean hockey teams from all national tournaments.
+In November 1992, Douglas Gomez, a coach for the Maktab Sultan Abu Bakar field hockey team, expressed his displeasure at being called to withdraw from a semi-final national hockey match by the Director of the Johor Education Department.
+The incident attracted the attention of the Sultan, who personally summoned Gomez to his palace, the Istana Bukit Serene, where he was promptly reprimanded and assaulted by the Sultan.
 Following Gomez's meeting with the Sultan, Gomez sought treatment to his face and stomach.
 Subsequently, he lodged a police report against the Sultan for assault.
-Gomez elaborated that the Sultan's bodyguards and members of the Johor Military Force present were merely onlookers, and that the Sultan was solely responsible for the injuries.
+Gomez elaborated that the Sultan's bodyguards and members of the Johor Military Forces present were merely onlookers, and that the Sultan was solely responsible for the injuries.